-Through extensive research on community development and substance abuse prevention efforts, researchers (Oetting et al. 1995) have identified nine stages of readiness through which communities develop.
+Through extensive research on community development and substance abuse prevention efforts, researchers (Edwards et al. 2000) have identified nine stages of readiness through which communities develop.
 The higher the stage of development the greater the degree of readiness.
 Each stage is described below, accompanied by the characteristics of communities at each stage and strategies for increasing readiness.

 Stage 1: Community Tolerance/No Knowledge

 Community norms actively tolerate or encourage the behavior, although the behavior may be expected of one group and not another (e.g., by gender, race, social class, or age).
 The behavior, when occurring in the appropriate social context, is viewed as acceptable or as part of the community norm.
 Those who do not engage in the behavior may be tolerated, but might be viewed as somewhat deviant.
 Stage 1 strategies include:

 Stage 2: Denial

 There is usually recognition that the behavior is or can be a problem.
 Community norms usually would not approve of the behavior, but there is little or no recognition that this might be a local problem.
 If there is some idea that it is a problem, there is a feeling that nothing needs to be done about this locally, or that nothing can be done about it.
 Stage 2 strategies include:

 Stage 3: Vague Awareness

 There is a general belief that there is a local problem and that something ought to be done about it.
 Knowledge about local problems tends to be stereotypical and vague, or linked only to a specific incident or two.
 There is no immediate motivation to do anything.
 No identifiable leadership exists, or leadership lacks energy or motivation.
 Stage 3 strategies include:

 Stage 4: Pre-planning